pelasgus/apple-emoji/README.md

 >[!IMPORTANT]
 > Please note that this project is for educational purposes only.
 Apple is a trademark of Apple Inc., registered in the U.S. and other countries.

+>[!Tip]
+> Some characters share assets, particularly gender-neutral ones.
+Refer to the `emoji_aliases.txt` file for aliasing definitions.

+>[!Note]
+> Please be aware that images in the font may differ from the original assets, with flag images being PNGs featuring standardized sizes and creative transforms.

 ## 🚀 | PRE-BUILT BINARIES
 - Download the [latest release](https://github.com/samuelngs/apple-emoji-linux/releases/latest/download/AppleColorEmoji.ttf) of `AppleColorEmoji.ttf`.
 - Copy `AppleColorEmoji.ttf` to `~/.local/share/fonts`.